Dover, New Hampshire: Settlement

+King Philips War

+While King Philip's War was raging in the rest of New England (1675-1676), the settlers of Dover, led by Major Richard Waldron, invited the Pennacook Indians to Dover to sign a non-aggression pact.
+In June 1676, Chief Wannalancet led the Pennacook to Dover to begin negotiations.
+After a month of negotiations, Chief Wannalancet and Major Waldron signed the Treaty of Cocheco on July 3, 1676.

+Likely due to the peaceful relations, the Dover area attracted Native American refugees who were affiliated with King Philip and his uprising.

 Cochecho Massacre

 On June 28, 1689, Dover suffered a devastating attack by Native Americans.
 It was revenge for an incident on September 7, 1676, when 400 Native Americans were tricked by Major Richard Waldron into performing a "mock battle" near Cochecho Falls.
 After discharging their weapons, the Native American warriors were captured.
 Half were sent to Massachusetts for predations committed during King Philip's War, and seven or eight were hanged, and others were sold into slavery.
 Local Native Americans deemed innocent were released, but considered the deception a dishonorable breach of hospitality.
 Thirteen years passed.
 When colonists thought the episode forgotten, they struck.
 Fifty-two colonists, a quarter of the population, were either captured or slain.
+This was the first attack of the Mournful Decade or King William's War.

 Incursions against the frontier town would continue for the next half-century.
 During Father Rale's War, in August and September 1723, there were Indian raids on Saco, Maine, and Dover, New Hampshire.
 The following year Dover was raided again and Elizabeth Hanson wrote her captivity narrative.